arcs-njit-edu/Docs/docs/Policies/condo_policies.md

 ## Private Pool

 If the shared condo module does not satisfy the needs of the PI, a private pool may be set up.
 In addition to the nodes, the PI will be charged for all infrastructure costs, including but not limited to electricity, HVAC, system administration, etc. It is strongly recommended to first try the shared condo model.
 If the shared condo model does not work, the nodes can be converted to a private pool.

-## Job Priorities

-* Standard Priority
-    * Faculty PIs are allocated 300,000 Service Units (SU) per year on request at no cost
-    * Wall time maximum - 72 hours
-    * Additional SUs may be purchased at a cost of $0.005/SU
-    * The minimum purchase is 50,000 SU ($250)
-    * Jobs can be superseded by those with higher priority jobs

-* Low Priority
-    * Not charged against SU allocation
-    * Wall time maximum - 72 hours
-    * Jobs can be preempted by those with higher and standard priority jobs when they are in the queue

-* High Priority
-    * Not charged against SU allocation
-    * Wall time: 72 hours (default), PI can request longer walltimes up to 30 days.
-ARCS HPC reserves the right to reboot nodes once a month for maintenance — the second Tuesday of each month.
-See [Cluster Maintenance Updates and News](../news/index.md) for details
-    * Only available to contributors